AdobeDocs/analytics-platform.en/help/components/data-dictionary/monitor-data-dictionary-health.md

    * [!UICONTROL **components have no data connected**]

-   Depending on what you select, the appropriate filter is applied to the Data Dictionary, and only the relevant components are shown.
+   Depending on what you select, the appropriate segment is applied to the Data Dictionary, and only the relevant components are shown.

 1. Edit any of the components to improve the health of the Data Dictionary.
 For information about how to edit a component in the Data Dictionary, see [Edit component entries in the Data Dictionary](/help/components/data-dictionary/edit-entries-data-dictionary.md).